Last updated on December 29th, 2019

 Your child didn’t choose to have an eating disorder

-Your child didn’t pick this illness.
-At no time does she choose any of the obnoxious, distressing or dangerous behaviours associated with it.
-She is a puppet on a string.
-She lost her freedom the day her eating disorder took hold.
+I want to emphasise that this eating disorder is in no way your child’s fault.
+At no time does he choose any of his obnoxious, distressing or dangerous behaviours or beliefs.
+He is a puppet on a string.
+He lost his freedom the day the eating disorder took hold.

-Now I know you don’t mean to blame your child.
-But it’s worth emphasising the point, because if you don’t get it at a very deep level, and if you’re anything like what I was, blame will leak out in your words or in your body language in times of stress, right when she most needs your support.
-And because she’s in a very vulnerable state, you can be sure she’ll pick up on the subtlest signs.
+You need to get this at a very deep level, because if you’re anything like what I was, blame will leak out in your words or in your body language in times of stress, right when your child most needs your support.
+This will hold back progress.

 The more we let go of judgements and accept that our kids are the way they are, the more we can bring about change.
 Concentrate on living and breathing non-judgement and acceptance towards your child, and make that the culture in your household.